Nicole Aniston: Career

 Aniston launched her own website in 2013.
 The website is a subscription-based service that allows fans to view exclusive content in the form of photos, gifs and high definition video.
-Her site has won numerous industry awards including "Most outrageous site", "Best Pornstar site" and "Best Web director" at the annual AVN Awards.
+Her site has won industry awards, including "Most outrageous site", "Best Pornstar site" and "Best Web director" at the annual AVN Awards.

-In 2018, Aniston teamed up with Fleshlight to develop a realistic Aniston-based sex toy.
+In 2018, she was selected as a Vixen Angel.
 Aniston is also involved in feature dancing in 2017, 2018, and 2019 Aniston made appearances at clubs across the United States meeting fans and dancing at local strip clubs.

 Parodies

-Over the years Aniston has attracted a global fan base due to her scenes in many porn parodies.
+Over the years Aniston has appeared in porn parodies.
 Aniston starred in the Septo Studios spoof OMG…It’s The Flashdance XXX Parody (2011) that was nominated for “Best Music Soundtrack” at the 2013 AVN Awards.
 She appeared in the Wicked Pictures parody Spartacus MMXII: The Beginning (2012) which won “Best Parody: Drama” at the 2013 AVN Awards.
 Aniston also starred in Hustler Video's release This Ain’t The Smurfs XXX (2012) that was nominated for “Best 3D Release” at the 2013 AVN and XRCO Awards and she starred in the Exquisite production Xena XXX: An Exquisite Films Parody (2012) which was nominated for “Adult Parody of the Year” at the 2013 Sex Awards.

-One of Nicole Aniston's most popular porn parodies has been the Wicked Pictures production Men In Black: A Hardcore Parody (2012).
+Aniston's porn parodies include the Wicked Pictures production Men In Black: A Hardcore Parody (2012).
 Directed by Brad Armstrong, the sci-fi spoof featured Aniston in a three-way with Kaylani Lei and Armstrong that was nominated for “Most Outrageous Sex Scene” at the 2013 AVN Awards.
 Many of these scenes have been showcased in the Brazzers compilation titles Brazzers Presents: The Parodies #6 (2016) which was nominated for “Best Parody” at the 2018 AVN Awards.